BeReal-Candidates/backend-go-test/README.md

 ### Your goal

-The feature is deliberately unfinished, it contains bugs and it's quite slow
+The feature is deliberately unfinished and it contains bugs.
+Your goal is to:

-Your goal is to finish the `discovery.Service`, as of now the `GetPosts` function does not handle the pagination
+- Finish the `discovery.Service`, as of now the `GetPosts` function does not handle the pagination.
+- Find and fix the bugs that we planted in the code.

 ### Challenges to keep in mind